pygobject/pycairo/docs/reference/exceptions.rst

 .. exception:: Error

     This exception is raised when a cairo object returns an error status.

+    .. attribute:: status

+        :type: :ref:`constants_STATUS`

+.. data:: CairoError

+    An alias for :exc:`Error`

+    .. versionadded:: 1.12.0